Version-LAA/techtrek/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-To the amazing development team!
+To the amazing core development team that worked tiredlessly to make this possible, thank you!

 * [Kameron](https://github.com/Kameronjan)
 * [Bertrand T.](https://github.com/btukov)